relinkd/public-achievements/README.md

 **Receiving an achievement from identity wallet**

 Call issueAchievementToIdentityWallet method in the ReputationModule canister with the identity wallet (if the interface is present, this function is called from the hub).
-As an argument, we pass the address of the Achievement canister and if the function confirms that within the Achievement canister the status of the identity wallet is Allowed, it issues an achievement in the format supported by the ReputationModule.
+As an argument, we pass the address of the Achievement canister and if the function confirms that within the Achievement canister the status of the identity wallet is **'allowed'**, it issues an achievement in the format supported by the ReputationModule.

 ```bash
 dfx --identity pa_identity_wallet canister call reputation_module issueAchievementToIdentityWallet "(principal \"$(dfx canister id achievement)\")"